From Microsoft to Microslop to Linux: Why I Made the Switch

 Right?
 Right?

 My breaking point came with the 24H2 update.
-It installed on my system without my consent, like any other major update.
+It automagically installed on my system, like any other major update.
 I knew there were problems with it, people were already complaining on Reddit, so I just postponed it, and kept postponing it.

-All it took was for me to leave my computer on and unattended for a while, and BOOM, just like that - the major OS update that nobody wanted, it was on my computer.
+All it took was to leave my computer on and unattended for a while, and BOOM, just like that - the major OS update that nobody wanted, it was on my computer.

 The Chrome Seizure Incident